gendzmin/frontend-project-46/README.md

 ### Description

-This is **`Difference generator`** - a program that determines the difference between two configuration files and provides it to the user in different formats.
+This is **`Difference generator`** - a program that determines the difference between two configuration files and provides it to the user in chosen format.

 ### Requirements